cjbell630/FNaF_Advance/notes-todo/notes.md

 ALTHOUGH if one night is `6 hours = 6*60*90 = 32400 frames` then isn't the 130881600 thing pointless?

 ## Questions

-* What does the light do to Chica and Bonnie

 [1]: https://youtu.be/ujg0Y5IziiY